 Multiple Career Pathways are available to assist you with your selection of BSE, engineering topics, and technical electives, depending on your ultimate career interests:

 These pathways are recommendations only to help you plan your courses in the correct order to meet pre-requisites.
 These are not degree options.
 To receive a B.S. in Biological Systems Engineering, you ultimately must meet the requirements listed on the checksheet for the year in which you will graduate.
-You may also develop a personalized selection of electives, but be sure to do so with help from your academic advisor, as some courses are only offerred once per year and others have multiple, sequential pre-requisites.
+You may also develop a personalized selection of electives, but be sure to do so with help from your academic advisor, as some courses are only offered once per year and others have multiple, sequential pre-requisites.

-BSE faculty members can also be a great source of career advice.
-Please check our Career Advisors website for help in finding a BSE faculty member involved in a particular field you would like to explore as a potential career area.
+Virginia Tech has a wonderful Career Services Center to help you find internships, co-op positions, and full time employment.
+The Career Advisors website for help in finding a BSE faculty member involved in a particular field you would like to explore as a potential career area.

 Some students have a strong interest in an area outside of the BSE Department that they wish to pursue as a minor or as a second major.
 To sign up for a minor or major, please see the department offering that program.